{ tourImages.value = i; gallery('tourImages', true) }">

 Water 500ml/pax

-Entrance fees & fruits at market, garden
+Entrance fees & fruits at market, farm

 Pick up from/to your hotel by car/taxi in Can Tho